These compelling case studies from schools worldwide demonstrate practical examples of how wellbeing data can be used in reality.

 We’ve steadily built our capacity to collect, aggregate and analyse data.
 We have been working diligently to learn from all of the types of data we collect, building systems to gather, portray and share it in usable forms with our members.

-We are in a unique position in working closely with over 800 international schools and 585 universities located in 122 countries.
+We are in a unique position in working closely with more than 1,490 schools and universities located in 120 countries.
 We share data that CIS member schools and higher education institutions can use to inform decisions and set benchmarks.

 We offer a series of online data dashboards exclusively for university and school members including: